-(Pocket-lint) - Dying Light was a breath of fresh air into the decayed lungs of the zombie game genre, bringing vibrant parkour and complex melee combat to the table in a tight open world, and attracting a small legion of dedicated fans almost immediately upon its release.
+(Pocket-lint) - Dying Light was a breath of fresh air into the decaying lungs of the zombie game genre, bringing vibrant parkour and complex melee combat to the table in a tight open world.
+It thus attracted a small legion of dedicated fans almost immediately upon its release.

 Dying Light 2 platforms